Notice of Privacy Practices

 The Community Health Center, Inc. (CHCI) respects the privacy and confidentiality of your health information.
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose your health information and how you can get access to this information.
 This Notice applies to uses and disclosures we may make of all your health information whether created or received by us.

 - Maintain the privacy of your health information and to provide you with notice of our legal duties and privacy practices.

 - Comply with the terms of our current Notice.

 We reserve the right to change our practices and to make the new provisions effective for all health information we maintain.
-Should we make material changes, revised notices will be made by posting in the various CHCI offices and will be available on the CHCI’s website.
-Copies of the revised notices may be obtained from the Privacy Officer of the Community Health Center, Inc., 575 Main Street, 2nd Floor, Middletown, Connecticut, 06457.
+Should we make material changes, revised notices will be made by posting in the various CHCI offices and will be available on CHCI’s website.
+Copies of the revised notice will also be available at the front desk of the office in which you receive care or by mail from the Privacy Officer of Community Health Center, Inc., 575 Main Street, 2nd Floor, Middletown, Connecticut, 06457.

 II.
 How the Community Health Center, Inc. May Use or Disclose Your Health Information

 - For Treatment.
 CHCI may use and disclose your health information to provide you with treatment and services and to coordinate your continuing care.
 Your health information may be used by doctors, counselors, dentists, and nurses, as well as by lab technicians, dieticians, specialists or others involved in your care, both within and outside CHCI.
 For example, a pharmacist will need certain information to fill a prescription ordered by your doctor.

 - For Payment.
 CHCI may use and disclose your health information to others for purposes of receiving payment for treatment and services that you receive.
 For example, a bill may be sent to you or a third-party payor, such as an insurance company or health plan.
 The information on the bill may contain information that identifies you, your diagnosis, and treatment or supplies used in the course of treatment.